-April, 2021, Dave moved to Wilmington, NC, and set up his glass and metal studios in the ArtWorks building, south of downtown Wilmington.
+April, 2021, Dave moved to Wilmington, NC, and set up his glass and metal studios in the ArtWorks Gallery, south of downtown Wilmington.

-July, 2019- Dave moved his glass studio from a warehouse in south Asheville to Pink Dog Creative Studios, 344 Depot Street, in the River Arts District.
+July, 2019- Dave moved his glass studio from a warehouse in south Asheville to Pink Dog Creative Studios & Gallery, in the River Arts District of Asheville, NC.

-2016- Stainedglass & Metalwood Creations moved to Asheville from New Orleans, setting up in a south Asheville warehouse.
+2016- Stainedglass & Metalwood Creations studios moved to Asheville, NC from New Orleans, LA, setting up in a south Asheville warehouse.

-2000–2015- Craft art is created and sold in other states.
-Classes in metal sculpting, and stained glass craft art attract students, interested in becoming sculptors.
+2000–2020 Dave's craft art is created and sold in several states.
+Classes in metal sculpting, and stained glass craft art attract students interested in becoming sculptors.

 2019 (fall)- Dave took a workshop conducted by Laura Rendlen, a Kansas City mosaic instructor, on shadow, tone and hue in mosaic art.
 He also learned about mixing color with thinset mortar and grout.

 2019 (spring)- Dave took a mosaic workshop from Martin Cheek, a renowned British mosaic artist, in combining fused glass pieces with cut glass.
 He created a glass mosaic peacock as his class project.

 2018 (summer)- Dave received basic instruction in creating mosaic art from a prominent Asheville mosaic artist, Linda Pannullo.
 He used that knowledge to make a mosaic panel of his cat, Gray Boy, which hangs on his glass studio wall.